 6. Hike Jade Mountain

-7. Visit Fo Guang Shan Monastery
+7. Tour Fo Guang Shan Monastery

-This Zen monastery in Kaohsiung is a massive complex with by eight towering pagodas that flank the monastery’s Big Buddha (which, at 36-meters tall, is the highest seated bronze Buddha in the world).
+This Zen monastery in Kaohsiung is a massive complex with eight towering pagodas that flank the monastery’s Big Buddha (which, at 36-meters tall, is the highest seated bronze Buddha in the world).
 Built in 1967 and spanning over 74 acres, the complex has a spacious outdoor walkway lined by manicured gardens as well as the huge pagodas.
 There are also over 14,000 statues of the Buddha here.
-Admission is free and there’s a delicious vegetarian restaurant inside with a huge buffet.
+Admission is free (donations are welcome) and there’s a delicious vegetarian restaurant inside with a huge buffet.

 8. Visit the National Palace Museum

 This museum, located in Taipei, has a collection of over 70,000 artifacts from Imperial China.
 Most of the collection was brought to Taiwan during the Chinese Civil War (1929–1947).
 In addition to their permanent exhibits, there are also rotating exhibits throughout the year as well as a section for children.
 There are free daily tours in English as well as a detailed audio guide if you’d rather explore yourself.
-Admission is 350 NT$ ($12 USD).
+Admission is 350 TWD.

 9. See the Chiang Kai-shek Memorial Hall